Fear is Here

 I was told a story once about an experiment where the researchers took the top performer in a med school.
 Then they pitted her against the 4 lowest performers in the same med school.
 Who do you think won?
 Yeah, the 4 lowest performers… by a landslide.

 Don’t believe look at history.
 Germany was the strongest nation, but the Allied Forces overcame it in WW2.
 Before that look at U.S. history, remember how well the Articles of Confederation worked out?
-How a European example?
+How about a European example?
 The Moorish invasion of France was going quite smoothly until Charlemagne united the Christian kings and princes into a repelling force.
 The Magna Carta was a coalition of lords vs the King of England.
 Even Imperial Rome collapsed through a series of barbarian invasions, over and over; even though, individually they were weak.
 Together, repeatedly, they wore Imperial Rome out.It is the weak, the vulnerable, that make the difference because they are brave.
 The powerful and strong are afraid, afraid to lose that power.
 Click To Tweet

 Land of the Free and Home of the Brave